 - DRE: distributed or remote environments.

 I would like to hear from you about topics you might be interested about that I can cover in this series, in addition of the ones I have in mind.
 Feel free to propose them so I wrote about them.
 I would also welcome references to blog posts or books on the topic that you have found useful, so I read them and avoid repetition, referencing them in this blog and my Reads section.

 If you have a wide experience on this topic, maybe we can write the article together and publish it here or somewhere else.

-The articles written so far are:
+The articles related with managing distributed or remote teams so far are: